leopatras/generic_dlg_reflect/README.md

 The abstraction level in the code using the new dialog type is higher, the re usage level is higer and less code lines are needed in the application code.

+Of course the code of the library has a cost, currently around 1 kLOC.

 | File          | Number Of Lines  |
 | ------------- | ----------------:|
 | ccustomers.4gl|              228 |